-Want to make your fruit grow better and give you more fruit every year?
-The key is to learn prune them right.
+Want to make your fruit trees grow better and give you more fruit every year?
+The key is to learn how to prune them right.
 Pruning helps your trees grow strong, boosts their size, and makes the fruit taste better.
 We'll show you the best ways to prune your trees in this guide.

-Pruning your is very important for their health and how much they produce.
+Pruning your fruit trees is very important for their health and how much they produce.
 By pruning correctly, you can shape the tree, let more sunlight in, and get more fruit.
 No matter if you're an expert or new to growing fruit trees, these pruning tips will help you do great.

 Why Prune Fruit Trees?